- baking sheet

 - Once meat is cooked through, remove from oven, discard top layer of foil, and preheat broiler to high.
-Brush half of the Omsom Mala Salad Starter over ribs to cover both sides.
+Brush half of the Omsom starter over ribs to cover both sides.
 Transfer ribs back into the oven, flesh side up.

 - Broil until sauce looks caramelized in some parts, 5-6 minutes.
 Remove from oven and brush remaining Omsom sauce over top.